UD-CISC374/educational-game-project-team-14-yasser-and-amaad/final/egdd.md

 ## Presentation of Rules

-The first level will act as a tutorial stage where the player will be prompted to collect certain elements and a recipe in order to defeat the boss.
-There will be no smaller enemies in order to allow the player to fully understand what they are doing, however they will fight a boss at the end of the level to understand how making the compound can assist them in the future.
+The first level will act as a tutorial stage where the player will be prompted to collect certain elements and a recipe in order to defeat an enemy.
+Enemies will react differently to incoming attacks

 ## Presentation of Content